 In addition to becoming a Twitch streamer and getting paid for it, good gaming sponsorships can help improve your brand, but it takes some work to make that happen.

 We all want to make money through streaming, but not all “sponsorships” are actually deals.
 Streamers should look closely at the first opportunities or partnerships they’re offered because they may not align with their stream’s overall goals.

 If you want to improve the chances of getting sponsored, these 7 tips will make the process easier.

-A regular schedule to keep your viewers coming back for more content.
+As a Twitch influencer, you need a regular schedule to keep your viewers coming back for more content.
 This is the most important tip for getting sponsored.

 Ensure that the schedule is realistic and achievable so viewers know when they can expect new content from their streamer.

 If you’re not putting out content regularly, sponsors won’t want to invest in your channel because they can’t rely on a consistent stream of viewers and engagement with their brand or product.